 Describes the intended menu structure in JSON.
 The menu structure can be static or you can create a process that dynamically generates it based on user roles/rights.

-This file is concatenated with other menu.config.js files and load at run-time.
+This file is concatenated with other menu.config.js files and loaded at run-time.

 AuthN/AuthR